Is Casu Marzu Cheese The Best Sardinian Cheese?

 Fiore Sardo (which literally means “Sardinian Flower”) is a type of pecorino, produced using artisanal methods.
 It’s productions dates back to the pre-Nuragic times, before the Romans conquered Sardinia.

-The Fiore Sardo is characterized by its white color with yellow streaks, with a hard consistency, which however is crumbly and grainy to the palate.
-The flavor is spicy and aromatic.
 It takes the name Sardinian Flower from the production method, in fact the aging takes place in chestnut wood molds, which feature a stylized flower shape on the bottom.

 Sardinian Provola

 A fresh, semi-mature cheese with a distinctive pear shape, Provola Sarda – often called “Peretta” by locals – is among the most popular typical products of Sardinia.
-The soft texture and the light taste are suitable for those who prefer cheeses with a more delicate flavor than the Sardinian Pecorino Maturo or Fiore Sardo.

 Casu Axedu

-Depending on the place of production, Casu Axedu can be found under various names, such as fruhe, frughe, frua, fiscidu, bischidu, préta and many others.
-It’s made from sheep’s or goat’s milk throughout the year.
-Casu Axedu is characterized by its creamy texture.
-It’s often used in soups too.
+Casu Axedu is made from sheep’s or goat’s milk throughout the year.
+It has a creamy texture.
+Locals use in soups too.
 If you have the chance, try the casu axedu with the typical Sardinian crusty bread, the pistoccu.

 Cas’e Fitta

-The Sardinian “sliced cheese” has a special production method, after which it is sprinkled with salt, left to rest for two days, then turned on the other side and salted again.
-The salty flavor of the cheese makes it suitable for the preparation of typical Sardinian dishes such as culurgiones and soups.
+The Sardinian “sliced cheese” has a special production method.
+Once ready, it is sprinkled with salt, left to rest for two days, then turned on the other side and salted again.
+You are supposed to keep it in brine.

 Ricotta Sarda